Audition for a show or sign up to volunteer—there are many ways to be a part of Waterville Opera House experiences.

 Calling all performing artists!

 COVID-19 Policy: The Waterville Opera House is requiring all performers in the 2021-2022 season to be fully vaccinated.
-Anyone auditioning for Tuck Everlasting will need to bring a copy for their vaccination card and a photo ID (a picture of the card will be acceptable).
+Anyone auditioning will need to bring a copy for their vaccination card and a photo ID (a picture of the card will be acceptable).

 Auditions will be announced on this page, in the Waterville Opera House email newsletter, and on Facebook.
 Character descriptions and audition materials will be available on this page.

 Candidates must complete an audition form and return it to the production team.
 Candidates may also receive an audition number and are required to have their photo taken upon arrival.
 Please have your scheduling conflicts available.
 Candidates should review the audition materials and come prepared to perform as an individual and in group work.